yangxvlin/comp90025-pmc-notes/README.md

   - Tree Termination Algorithm [59]
   - Fixed Energy Distribution Termination [60]
 - Navier-Stokes equation [61-63]
+- [2019s2 Q6b 2marks] Consider a problem that breaks down into a large number of independent computational jobs, where the time for each job may vary considerably.
+Briefly describe two approaches, one for OpenMP and one for MPI, that can be used to efficiently complete all of the jobs.
+  - OpenMP: schedule(dynamic)
+  - MPI: master-slave with dynamic loading
 ## 08 cuda

 ## 09 interconnection network